 To freeze raw meatballs: Place meatballs on a parchment-lined baking sheet and freeze.
 Once frozen, transfer to a freezer bag for up to 4 months.

-To bake raw meatballs from frozen, add 6 to 10 minutes to the cooking time or until they reach 160°F with an instant-read thermometer.
+To bake raw meatballs from frozen, add 6 to 10 minutes to the cooking time or until they reach an internal temperature of 160°F with an instant-read thermometer.

 To freeze cooked meatballs: Bake as directed and cool on the baking sheet.
-After cooling, transfer them to a clean baking sheet and freeze.
+After cooling, transfer meatballs to a clean, parchment-lined baking sheet and freeze.
 Once frozen, transfer to a freezer bag and store for up to 4 months.
-Meatballs can be thawed in the fridge overnight or simmered in marinara sauce until heated—see recipe notes.
+Meatballs can be thawed in the fridge overnight or simmered in marinara sauce until heated (see recipe notes).

 Did your family love these easy meatballs?
-Leave us a rating and a comment below!
+Leave a rating and comment below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text